therealbstern/apcupsd/doc/manual/smartprotocol.rst

 ----------

 Matrix UPS models report bits 0-5.
-SmartUPS models only support bits 4 and 6.
+SmartUPS models only support bits 4-6.
 SmartUPS v/s and BackUPS Pro report bits 4, 6, 7.
 Unused bits are set to 0.
 Other models do not respond.

 === ============================================================================